 Sandia National Laboratories Computing Infrastructure Engineer (Early/Mid-Career) in Albuquerque, New Mexico

-- You have a Bachelor's degree in Computing, Engineering, or Science discipline or 5 years of relevant experience.
+- Bachelor's degree in Computing, Engineering, or relevant discipline (or equivalent comibination of relevant education and experience)

 - An ACTIVE Q or SCI security clearance.

 The Secure Collaborations Group provides reliable interactive communications capability that enables Sandians to effectively and securely share ideas, concepts and information.
 The tools that we support are: videoconference rooms, videoconferencing technologies, desktop videoconferencing and application sharing.